spaghetti-/spaghetti-.github.io/source/_posts/rustcon-beijing.md

 Chinese speaker because of the live translation.
 The live translation does of course lose a lot of the tone and humor, but it got the job done.
 When the speakers were using slides in Chinese, it was *very very* hard to follow along even with the translation.
-I'd like to have been provided with an English copy of the slides that I can refer to, at the very least.
+At the very least, I'd like to have received an English copy of the slides that I can refer to.

 I appreciated the helpful and kind nature of everyone at the conference and it was very welcoming.
 A small improvement that I'd like to suggest for future